 A particular CNNgo article recently became quite the talk of the social media sphere here in Bangkok.
 In fact, the online article itself was a story in this morning's news show.
 A testimony to the hype it has created, I can still see related discussions on my newsfeed right now, even though it was 3 days ago when I was first linked to it by a friend on Facebook.
 I'll even admit to then fueling the trend by sharing it to my mom.
 (Yes, she and I are quite connected on the social network.)

 I can't generalize whether the editorial gained popularity because people liked it (by this, I mean pre-Facebook-era liking) or because they more so found it impudently offensive.
 Personally, when I read the article I thought it was my writing on my opinions, which means yes, I praise the article.
 And my admiration comes with self-loathe for not releasing it first...
 Anyways, if you're really looking for one, there is a legitimate blanket statement that can be made about people's reception of the article.
-That is, whether they appreciate it or not, people accept the accuracy of the content
+That is, whether they appreciate it or not, people accept the accuracy of the content.

 So, what exactly was the article about, you ask?